aptima-ai/aptima_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

       -V, --version                    Print version
     ```

-* Download the latest ten\_gn and configure the PATH.
+* Download the latest aptima\_gn and configure the PATH.
 For example:

     Note

-    ten\_gn is the C++ build system for the TEN platform.
-To facilitate developers, TEN provides a ten\_gn toolchain for building C++ extension projects.
+    aptima\_gn is the C++ build system for the APTIMA platform.
+To facilitate developers, APTIMA provides a aptima\_gn toolchain for building C++ extension projects.

     ```
     $ export PATH=/path/to/ten_gn:$PATH